jmacdotorg/bise/README.md

 # Bise

-Bise generates a tidy little summary of your blog's current human readership, based on the most recent couple of weeks' server logs.
-Its output looks like this:
+Bise generates a tidy little summary, in tabular text or in JSON, of your blog's current human readership, based on the most recent couple of weeks' server logs.
+Its default output looks like this:

 ```
 December 14 - December 28